National service in Singapore: Military service

 There are several types of Basic Military Training (BMT) conducted by the Singapore Armed Forces at the Basic Military Training Centre (BMTC) at Pulau Tekong, or at the camps of units which directly draft mono-intake recruits.
 Combat-fit national servicemen with higher education undergo a nine-week enhanced BMT programme, while those with other educational qualifications and mono-intake recruits undergo the standard BMT programme.
 Recruits who perform well in BMT will be sent to the Specialist Cadet School (SCS) or Officer Cadet School (OCS) for further training to be specialists (with the rank of Third Sergeant) or commissioned officers (with the rank of Second Lieutenant) respectively.
 A handful of high-performing candidates are also selected for a nine-month advanced training programme at the Home Team Academy to become Inspectors in the Singapore Police Force or Lieutenants in the Singapore Civil Defence Force.
 Some national servicemen who have at least NITEC certificates and perform exceptionally well can take the Situational Test to assess their suitability for command positions.

-A two-month reduction in full-time national service is offered to all pre-enlistees who are able to pass their three-station Individual Physical Proficiency Test (IPPT) consisting of push-ups, sit-ups and a 2.4 km run, with a minimum of 61 points.
-Before April 2015, the IPPT consisted of six stations: the 2.4 km run, sit-ups, pull-ups, standing-broad jump, sit-and-reach stretch and shuttle-run.
+A two-month reduction in full-time national service is offered to all pre-enlistees who can pass their three-station Individual Physical Proficiency Test (IPPT) consisting of push-ups, sit-ups and a 2.4 km run, with a minimum of 61 points.
+Before April 2015, the IPPT consisted of six stations: the 2.4 km run, sit-ups, pull-ups, standing broad jump, sit-and-reach stretch and shuttle run.

 National servicemen whose Physical Employment Status (PES) is C or E, meaning they are non-combat-fit, undergo a nine-week modified BMT which trains them for combat service support vocations.
 National servicemen who PES is A or B1 and do not pass the Individual Physical Proficiency Test (IPPT) before enlistment will have to undergo an additional four-week Physical Training Phase (PTP), making their entire BMT duration 17 weeks instead of nine weeks.
 Conscripts who are considered medically obese undergo a 19-week BMT programme aimed at helping them lose weight.
 The obesity of a conscript is determined by his body mass index (BMI) during the pre-enlistment medical examination.
 A BMI of above 27 is considered indicative of obesity, as opposed to the World Health Organization's guideline of 30 and above.